ilia-abbasi/Python-projects/Modules/toolbox/ReadMe.md

 Documentation:

+is_file()
+ - Checks if the given path is file.

+is_folder()
+ - Checks if the given path is folder.

+path_exists()
+ - Checks if the given path exists.

 save_file()
- - It save some contents in a file with an options.
+ - It save some contents in a file with options.
  - This function recieves everything that a open() function needs.
  - It has an extra argument named "smart" as a boolean with the default value of False.
  - If "smart" is True then the function will not overwrite previously existing files with the same name.